elaraproject/elara-hub/content/elara-hub-index.md

 ## The Vision

-Project Elara is a unified mission of many committed people to share knowledge, improve the lives of others, and gift our work to the world.
+Project Elara is a collaborative effort to share knowledge, improve the lives of others, and gift our work to the world.

 We want to create **a world worthy of human dignity** through the spirit of collaboration and openness.